PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 This is ideal for "headless" setups like a Raspberry Pi that is at the core of a robot or other design that does not have a normal display screen.
 For these devices, run a PySimpleGUIWeb program that never exits.

 Then connect to your application by going to the Pi's IP address (and port #) using a browser and you'll be in communication with your application.
-You can use it to make configuration changes or even control a robot or other piece of hardward using buttons in your GUI
+You can use it to make configuration changes or even control a robot or other piece of hardware using buttons in your GUI

 ## A Complete PySimpleGUI Program (Getting The Gist)